 Susan LaCroix, Director of Apprentice Choir and Preparatory Program

 Mrs. LaCroix is in her 21st year with the Fort Wayne Children’s Choir.
 A native of Minnesota, she received a Bachelor of Arts in Education from Concordia University in River Forest, IL.
 She received additional training in the child’s voice, conducting, and Level One Kodály Certification at the University of St. Thomas in St. Paul, MN.
 She has operated a private piano and flute studio and taught music education at IPFW, Unity Lutheran School, and with Southwest Allen County Schools.
 She is currently a music education specialist and band director at Holy Cross Lutheran School.
 All three of her daughters are alumnae of the FWCC.

 Kathy Coulter, Accompanist for Apprentice Choir

-Mrs. Coulter has been with the FWCC for seven years.
+Mrs. Coulter has been with the FWCC for eleven years.
 She received a Bachelor of Music at the College of Wooster in Ohio and a Masters of Art in Music Education at Montclair State University in New Jersey.
 She taught music for many years in New Jersey, New York, Iowa, and Indiana, most recently at Canterbury School in Fort Wayne.
 She is currently teaching preschool at the SonShine Christian Academy in Fort Wayne, thoroughly enjoying her class of three year- olds.
 She lives in Auburn with her husband, Scott, two of their three adult children, and four cats.